Microsoft Paint: Windows 11

 In August 2021, Microsoft teased an updated version of Paint for Windows 11, featuring a refreshed user interface (UI), improved font picker, and a dark theme.
 This newly updated version of Paint was released with Windows 11 Insider build 22468 in September 2021, and was officially released as part of the Windows 11 2022 Update in September 2022.
-In September 2023, Microsoft released an update that added layers, support for transparent PNG files, AI art generator and other AI tools and a background removal tool.
+In September 2023, Microsoft released an update that added layers, support for transparent PNG files, AI art generation based on DALL-E, other AI tools and a background removal tool.
+By late 2025, users reported that the pencil brush cursor displayed as a circular outline rather than a single-pixel preview following a recent update.

-Despite new features being added into Paint in Windows 11, some older features have disappeared.
+Despite new features being added into Paint in Windows 11, some older features have disappeared such as the color-replace brush feature.
 Paint in Windows 11 also automatically anti-aliases all fonts that are inputted using the "Text" feature.
 Smaller images are also harder to manipulate and work with in newer versions of Paint, as it automatically blurs images when they are resized or re-copied.
 This is especially noticeable when working with video game sprites and pixel art.
 These issues are due to interpolation algorithms that Paint is using, according to Microsoft.